734MNOOB/Mac-Useful-Commands/README.md

 # Mac Useful Commands

-AA collection of little code snippets or tutorials to get the most out of your mac or out of a certain situation.
+A collection of little code snippets or tutorials to get the most out of your mac or out of a certain situation.

 ## How to enable the root user on your Mac